openfoodfacts/smooth-app/README.md

 - Make sure you have installed flutter and all the requirements
   - [Official flutter installation guide](https://docs.flutter.dev/get-started/install)
-- Currently the app uses the latest flutter stable version. (`flutter channel stable`)
+- Currently the app uses the version 3.7 of Flutter.

 We have predefined run configurations for Android Studio and Visual Studio Code